 KMyMoney has the ability to automatically assign the proper payee to imported transactions.
 This can be handy when importing transactions from your bank, when the payee name has extra unnecessary characters, or worse, if the payee names change.
+The ability to match transactions to a particualar payee assists in providing a consist naming of payees within the ledger and reports.

 For example, let's say your monthly mortgage payment comes in from your bank like this “SUNTRUST BANK MAPLE VALLEY, GA 111506” one month and then “SUNTRUST BANK MAPLE VALLEY, GA 121606” the next month.
-You would really like both of those transactions to be assigned simply to your payee “SunTrust”.
+You would really like both of those transactions to be assigned to your payee “SunTrust”.
 The transaction matching feature is for you!

 If a transaction payee matches more than one Match Key, the behavior is undefined.
 KMyMoney will arbitrarily pick one of the matching payees.